 BARRY RASHKOVER is a nationally recognized, veteran securities enforcement defense lawyer.
-Described as an “A-team player,” “absolutely fantastic,” “very knowledgeable,” and a “formidable” advocate in Chambers USA, and named a “National Practice Area Star” (2021) in Benchmark Litigation, Barry defends companies and individuals before the Securities and Exchange Commission, the Department of Justice, FINRA , the Commodity Futures Trading Commission, and state attorneys general.
+Described as an “A-team player,” “absolutely fantastic,” “very knowledgeable,” and a “formidable” advocate in Chambers USA, and named a “National Practice Area Star” (2022 and 2021) in Benchmark Litigation, Barry defends companies and individuals before the Securities and Exchange Commission, the Department of Justice, FINRA, the Commodity Futures Trading Commission, and state attorneys general.
 He co-heads Sidley’s global Securities Enforcement and Regulatory practice, named Chambers USA “Firm of the Year” for Financial Services and Securities Regulation (2019 and 2016); US News — Best Lawyers “Law Firm of the Year” for Litigation — Regulatory Enforcement (2021); and US News — Best Lawyers “Law Firm of the Year” for Securities Regulation (2020 and 2017).
 He also co-leads the firm’s New York Regulatory and Enforcement group.
 Before Sidley, Barry held several high-level positions at the SEC , including co-head of Enforcement and associate director for the SEC’s Northeast Regional Office, and an SEC senior trial counsel.

 At Sidley, Barry focuses on high-profile, high-stakes matters involving complex and emerging issues.
 For example:

 - Investment Adviser Fiduciary Duty and Compliance.
-Barry has represented investment advisers and principals in approximately 60 SEC investigations or examinations concerning regulatory priority issues such as allocation of investments, fund expenses, adviser compensation, valuation of fund holdings, cross trades, disclosure of investment risk and fund objectives, MNPI policies and procedures, big data and adequacy of compliance procedures.
+Barry has represented investment advisers and principals in approximately 65 SEC investigations or examinations concerning regulatory priority issues such as allocation of investments, fund expenses, adviser compensation, valuation of fund holdings, cross trades, disclosure of investment risk and fund objectives, MNPI policies and procedures, alternative data, ESG, and adequacy of compliance procedures.

 - Public Company.
 Barry frequently represents public companies and senior officials in SEC investigations concerning financial reporting, FCPA, disclosure, executive compensation and Regulation FD.
 He also has considerable experience conducting internal investigations for public companies or their Boards.